5random/cvd/docs/examples.md

 within the camera frame.
 Provide ``roi_x`` and ``roi_y`` for the top-left corner along with ``roi_width`` and ``roi_height`` to restrict detection to that area.

+``motion_threshold_percentage`` defines the minimum percentage of the frame that must contain motion to trigger a detection.
+Specify this value in percent, so a threshold of ``1`` requires motion in 1% of the frame.